redpanda-data/connect/website/cookbooks/filtering.md

 ## The Basic Filter

-Dropping events with Bloblang is done by mapping the function `deleted()` to the `root` of the mapped document.
+Dropping events with [Bloblang][guides.bloblang] is done by mapping the function `deleted()` to the `root` of the mapped document.
 To remove all events indiscriminantly you can simply do:

 ```yaml
 pipeline: